SparkFun

 - I/O expander

-- An I/O expander is a chip that provides extra input and output pins controlled through a bus such as I2C.
-It matters when a board has many display signals, because it helps manage buttons, resets, or control lines without using up scarce microcontroller pins.
+- An I/O expander is a chip that adds extra input and output pins controlled through a bus such as I2C or SPI.
+It can drive buttons, LEDs, relays, resets, or other control lines without using up scarce microcontroller pins.

 - I2C